 Burial and funeral planning are an important element of any long-term financial plan.
-The costs for both can be high; the average funeral expense ranged from $7,000 to $10,000, which includes a funeral service, burial, and installation of a headstone.
+The costs for both can be high; in 2021, the average funeral service, plus viewing and burial, cost $7,848.
 Burial insurance can help make those costs easier to bear for your loved ones.
-Burial insurance, also referred to as funeral insurance or final expense insurance, is a specific type of life insurance that’s designed specifically for paying end of life expenses.
+Burial insurance, referred to as funeral insurance or final expense insurance, is a specific type of life insurance that’s designed specifically for paying end of life expenses.
 This is most often whole life insurance, which means it stays in place throughout your lifetime as long as premiums are paid, although some insurers offer term life coverage for burial expenses.

 Depending on how your policy is structured, a whole life burial policy may or may not allow you to accumulate cash value that you can borrow against.
-Burial insurance policies typically range from $5,000 to $50,000 and this death benefit can be paid directly to your beneficiaries to manage burial costs.
-This is different from traditional life insurance, which may offer $1 million or more in coverage and can be used to pay burial expenses, as well as everyday living expenses, college costs or mortgages and other debts.
+Burial insurance policies typically range from $5,000 to $50,000, and this death benefit can be paid directly to your beneficiaries to manage burial costs.
+This is different from traditional life insurance, which may offer $1 million or more in coverage and can be used to pay burial expenses, as well as everyday living expenses, college costs, mortgages, or other debts.
 If burial insurance is a missing piece of your financial plan, consider these companies for getting the coverage you need to pay for final expenses.

 AARP isn’t an insurance company; it’s an interest-based group designed to empower and guide Americans as they age.
 But AARP does offer permanent life insurance coverage for burial expenses in partnership with New York Life.
 AARP’s policy is guaranteed acceptance, meaning no one who’s eligible can be turned down for coverage, regardless of any pre-existing health conditions.
 There’s no medical exam or health questionnaire required.
 The primary condition you need to meet to qualify is being an AARP member aged 50 to 80.
 AARP member spouses can apply for a burial policy between the ages of 45 and 80.
 Coverage is available up to $25,000 and premium rates are guaranteed, so you don’t have to worry about them increasing as you age.
 Monthly premium payments end at age 95, but your coverage stays in place for the remainder of your life.
 Overall, it’s a simple burial insurance solution.

 If you’re anticipating having a smaller funeral or opting for cremation, you may not need $50,000 or even $25,000 in burial insurance.
 Mutual of Omaha offers smaller burial insurance policies, with coverage starting as low as $2,000 ($5,000 in Washington State).
-The maximum policy coverage is $25,000, although it may be possible to increase that further by speaking to a Mutual of Omaha representative.
+The maximum policy coverage is $25,000.
 This is a guaranteed whole life insurance policy offered to individuals aged 45 to 85.
-(If you live in New York, the age range shrinks a little, to 50 to 75.)
-There is a two-year waiting period, which means that if you pass away within the first two years, your beneficiary would only receive a benefit amount equal to the premiums you’ve paid, plus 10%.
+(If you live in New York, the age range shrinks a little, to 50 to 80.)
+There is a two-year waiting period, which means that if you die within the first two years, your beneficiary would receive a benefit amount equal only to the premiums you’ve paid, plus 10%.
 After that initial two years, however, your beneficiary would be entitled to the full benefit amount you’ve chosen for the policy.

-Burial insurance can make managing burial and funeral expenses less stressful for your loved ones after you pass away, but some burial policies also offer living benefit protections.
+Burial insurance can make managing burial and funeral expenses less stressful for your loved ones after you die, but some burial policies also offer living benefit protections.
 AIG Direct’s Guaranteed Issue Whole Life policy is designed to help with final expenses while also covering you for chronic and terminal illness.
-If you’re diagnosed with a chronic illness that keeps you from going about your daily routine as usual, AIG will return all your premiums paid up to 25 percent of the policy’s face value.
-If you’re diagnosed with a terminal illness, AIG allows you to access 50 percent of your death benefit amount while you’re alive to help pay for medical care or other expenses.
-You’ll pay an administrative fee to take advantage of those perks but having those options available can give you some added financial reassurance if you develop a serious illness later in life.
+If you’re diagnosed with a chronic illness that keeps you from going about your daily routine, AIG will return all your premiums paid up to 25% of the policy’s face value.
+If you’re diagnosed with a terminal illness, AIG allows you to access 50% of your death benefit amount while you’re alive to help pay for medical care or other expenses.
+You’ll pay an administrative fee to take advantage of those perks, but having those options available can give you some added financial reassurance if you develop a serious illness later in life.

 Many burial insurance policies have a minimum age at which you can apply for coverage, typically around 50.
-Colonial Life gives you some different options for getting burial insurance at almost any age.
+Colonial Penn Life gives you some different options for getting burial insurance at almost any age.
 Guaranteed Acceptance Life Insurance is available for people aged 50 to 85 in most states.
 This is permanent, whole life insurance with no medical exam or health questions required.
 Permanent Whole Life Insurance is another option.
-This policy offers coverage up to $50,000 for people aged 40 to 75.
+This policy offers coverage up to $50,000 for people aged 40 to 75 in all states, excluding New York and the Virgin islands.
 Again, there’s no medical exam and this policy builds cash value you can borrow against.
 Finally, Renewable Term Life Insurance offers up to $50,000 in term life protection for adults aged 18 to 75.
 This policy is guaranteed renewable up to age 90.

 Applying for burial or final expense insurance shouldn’t be time-consuming or a headache.
 Fidelity Life aims to make the process as simple as possible with its RAPIDecision line of insurance products.
 RAPIDecision Senior Life Term offers level terms up to 30 years, with benefits ranging from $10,000 to $150,000 for seniors ages 50 to 70.
 RAPIDecision Senior Life Whole Life offers the same coverage amounts for seniors aged 50 to 85, with coverage that matures at age 121.
 This one has a three-year waiting period for the full death benefit.
 RAPIDecision Final Expense protects seniors aged 50 to 85 with final expense coverage ranging from $5,000 to $35,000.
 Full coverage for this policy begins immediately after you’re approved and there’s no medical exam involved.
 In terms of speed, it takes two minutes or less to get a quote for coverage and it’s possible to get coverage in as little as 24 hours.
 It doesn’t get any easier than that to get burial expense coverage with minimal fuss.